 This platform has the potential to increase your client base by millions of people across the world.
 People from almost 70 different nations frequent the Amazon.com marketplace alone.
 Consider the potential consumers you’re missing out on if your goods aren’t accessible for export.

 Enrolling in the FBA Export program is a straightforward procedure that does not need any extra effort on the seller’s part.
-FBA costs are the same for domestic and international orders, therefore there is no additional expense.
-International shipping and customs taxes will be paid by the buyer.
+FBA costs are the same for domestic and international orders.
+Therefore, there is no additional expense.
+The buyer will pay international shipping and customs taxes.
 As a seller, make sure that the products are accessible via the FBA program in their home marketplace and that the FBA Export platform is turned on.

 Table of Contents

 What Is the Amazon FBA Export Program and How Does Amazon FBA Work?

 You can only sell your goods to customers in your home marketplace unless you sell abroad or have previously activated the FBA Export program.
 That implies that if a client from another nation tries to buy the item from your Amazon marketplace, they will be unable to do so since your Amazon account is not set up to export the item.

 Let us suppose that you’re selling a ‘travel mug’ on Amazon.com.
 If a customer from the United Kingdom visits Amazon.com in search of this particular mug, he or she will be unable to buy it (even though it is listed on the website) unless the customer is registered in the FBA export program.
 If you join the program, however, that item will be accessible to that UK customer and other customers from over 100 countries across the globe at no additional cost to you.